Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 - Birding for Kids – Bird watching, or birding, is a fun wilderness observation activity for children from toddlers to teens.

-- Squirrel Learning Ideas and Outdoor Activities – Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts for kids!
+- Squirrel Learning Ideas – Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, outdoor activities, and cute squirrel crafts for kids!
 Get the Printable Squirrel Behavior Tally Sheet and invite kids to count the common squirrel behaviors they notice.

 - Make Mud Pies – Playing with mud is an excellent sensory activity for the developing child.
 A classic old-school nature activity for kids!

 - 15 Reasons to Climb a Tree and Other Benefits of Risky Play – Tree climbing is an outdoor activity with many benefits for the developing child.
-In this informative article, learn how to climb a tree, support your child’s first efforts to climb trees, and other benefits of risky play.
+Discover how to climb a tree, support your child’s first efforts to climb trees, and other benefits of risky play.

 - Explore a Shore – Take the time to explore a seashore, lakeshore, river shore, or creek shore–learning happens naturally when we get outside!